INTERNSHIPS & GENERAL VISITING:

 Interns participate, as non-members, in all aspects of the community for the length of their stay.
 This includes our meetings and consensus decision making process, cooking meals, spending time with children and creative problem solving for projects.
 We expect interns to be open to dialoguing about what they say or do as a part of the group.
 Our community norms align with feminism, egalitarianism, hospitality and nonviolence.
 Interns often become part of our extended family of friends.

-You will have a room in our communal farmhouse with access to a fully-stocked kitchen and shower.
-You will cook some meals on your own and some will be shared with your host family.
+You will cook some meals on your own and some will be shared with your host.
 Sandhill will provide basic food staples for your kitchen.
 You will receive a small monthly stipend while you are here so that you can supplement as you wish.

 Much of the learning and mentoring occurs while doing.
 Self motivation, good communication and the ability to work independently some of the time are keys to a good intern experience.